Skip to content

 The adult curriculum uses the image of home to explore how living in close proximity to the kin-dom is like making a home with God.

-Youth Curriculum – Facilitators Edition by Nica Sy
+Adult Curriculum – Facilitators Edition

 The youth curriculum explores the idea of symbiosis between our relationships with one another and our relationship with God.

-Children’s Curriculum – Facilitators Edition by Kathy Cook
+Youth Curriculum – Facilitators Edition

 The children’s curriculum uses the Lord’s Prayer as a lens to help us see that we are all members of the family of God.